jamielsharief/lightning/docs/cache.md

 ## Memory Cache

-The memory cache is ideal for testing or to just cache during a particular request.
+The memory cache is ideal for testing or to just cache during during the request.

 ```php
 $cache = new MemoryCache();